DioCar84/A-Taste-of-Lisbon/README.md

 - ## **Surface**

-  - ### Colors
+  - ### Colours

-    - The following color paletts were used throught the project. these were taken from the [mycolor](https://mycolor.space/) website.
+    - The following colour palette were used throughout the project. these were taken from the [mycolor](https://mycolor.space/) website.

       ![colorpalette1](./documentation/surface/Color%20Palette1.png)